mrocklin/blog/_posts/work/2015-12-29-data-bandwidth.md

 $$ \textrm{total bandwidth} = \left(\sum_i \frac{1}{x_i}\right)^{-1} $$

-This is the same principle behind adding resistences in serial within electrical circuits.
+This is the same principle behind adding conductances in serial within electrical circuits.
 One quickly learns to optimize the slowest link in the chain first.